dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-11-19-dear-crypto-fiat-bros.md

 you can verify anything yourself.
 It works because it is not an external thing (dictated by someone else) but an [emergent thing][emergent]: brought into existence by relentless validation and verification.
-It works because you and only you are in charge.
+It works because *you* and *only you* are in charge.

 [emergent]: {{ '/digital' | absolute_url }}

-If you aren\'t, you are not using bitcoin.
+If you aren\'t in charge, you are not using bitcoin.
 You are trusting someone else with their interpretation of Bitcoin---or, even worse---you are trusting someone else to hold bitcoin for you.

 > The root problem with conventional currency is all the trust that\'s